data-apis/array-api/spec/API_specification/linear_algebra_functions.md

         -   second element must be an array with shape `(..., K)` that contains the vector(s) of singular values of length `K`.
 For each vector, the singular values must be sorted in descending order by magnitude, such that `s[..., 0]` is the largest value, `s[..., 1]` is the second largest value, et cetera.
 The first `x.ndim-2` dimensions must have the same shape as those of the input `x`.
         -   third element must be an array whose shape depends on the value of `full_matrices` and contain unitary array(s) (i.e., the right singular vectors).
 The right singular vectors must be stored as rows (i.e., the array is the adjoint).
 If `full_matrices` is `True`, the array must have shape `(..., N, N)`.
 If `full_matrices` is `False`, the array must have shape `(..., K, N)` where `K = min(M, N)`.
 The first `x.ndim-2` dimensions must have the same shape as those of the input `x`.

-        Each returned array must have the same floating-point data type as determined by {ref}`type-promotion` rules.
+        Each returned array must have the same floating-point data type as determined by {ref}`type-promotion`.

 (function-trace)=
 ### trace(x, /, *, axis1=0, axis2=1, offset=0)